What to do if Windows doesn’t tell you.

-The scenario typically looks like this: you want to delete, move, or rename a file, or maybe even just use it in another application and you get a message that says you can’t.
-The message indicates that another application is using the file.
+The scenario typically looks like this: you want to delete, move, or rename a file, or maybe use it in another application, and you get a message that says you can’t because another application is using the file.

 Great.
 “What application?” you ask.

 Become a Patron of Ask Leo! and go ad-free!

 Windows often tells you which program is using a file in use.
 If it doesn’t, you can search for the file in Process Explorer and figure out which program has it open.
 Once you know, you can either close that program, restart your computer, or take other action to fix the issue.

 In the original version of this article, I said:

 It wouldn’t be that hard for Windows to tell you, but as it doesn’t …